open-resources/dash_curriculum/_sources/part3/chapter10.md

 (1) Build an app composed by a title, an empty table, a button and a chart.
 - The table should be editable and should have two columns 'x' and 'y'.
 All its 5 rows should be empty.
 - Next to the table, a chart should plot the values contained in the 'x' and 'y' column of the table.
 We should expect integer values only.
-- The chart should be generated only when pressing on the "DRAW" button.
+- The chart should be generated only when pressing on the button.
 ````{dropdown} See Solution
     :container: + shadow
     :title: bg-primary text-white font-weight-bold